claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/sections/themes.md

 The *path* of the theme is in fact a path to a twig file inside the views folder of you plugin (ExampleBundle/Resources/views).

 This twig file defines a [asset stylesheets][assets] tag with the informations of your *css* or *less* file.
-You can define also a filter as *lessphp* and the path of output file that will be compiled ina single file and store in public *web* folder of **Symfony2** framework.
+You can define also a filter as *lessphp* and the path of output file that will be compiled in a single file and store in public *web* folder of **Symfony2** framework.

 *ExampleBundle/Resources/views/less/example/theme.html.twig*